kubernetes/website/content/en/docs/concepts/security/hardening-guide/scheduler.md

 ## Scheduling configurations
 The cluster administrator needs be careful with the plugins that use the [queueSort, filter, and permit extension points](/docs/reference/scheduling/config/#extension-points).
 Scheduling happens in a series of stages that are exposed through the extension points.
 Plugins that define their own extension points can be enabled.
 This can affect the defined scheduling process of the kube-scheduler of the cluster.

 Exactly one plugin that uses the `queueSort` extension point can be enabled at a time.
-Any other plugins that use `queueSort` should be scrutinized.
+Any plugins that use `queueSort` should be scrutinized.

 Plugins that implement the `filter` extension point can potentially mark all nodes as unschedulable.
 This can bring scheduling of new pods to a halt.